12 Years a Slave (film)

 Chiwetel Ejiofor stars as Solomon Northup.
 Supporting roles are portrayed by Michael Fassbender, Benedict Cumberbatch, Paul Dano, Garret Dillahunt, Paul Giamatti, Scoot McNairy, Lupita Nyong'o, Adepero Oduye, Sarah Paulson, Brad Pitt, Michael Kenneth Williams, and Alfre Woodard.
 Principal photography took place in New Orleans, Louisiana, from June 27 to August 13, 2012.
 The locations used were four historic antebellum plantations: Felicity, Bocage, Destrehan, and Magnolia.
 Of the four, Magnolia is nearest to the actual plantation where Northup was held.

 12 Years a Slave received widespread critical acclaim and was named the best film of 2013 by several media outlets and critics, and it earned over $187 million on a production budget of $22 million.
 The film received nine Academy Award nominations, winning for Best Picture, Best Adapted Screenplay for Ridley, and Best Supporting Actress for Nyong'o.
 The Best Picture win made McQueen the first black British producer to ever receive the award and the first black British director of a Best Picture winner.
 The film was awarded the Golden Globe Award for Best Motion Picture – Drama, and the British Academy of Film and Television Arts recognized it with the BAFTA Awards for Best Film and Best Actor for Ejiofor.
-The film was later named the 44th greatest film since 2000 in a BBC poll of 177 critics in 2016.
+Since its release, the film has been cited as among the best of the 2010s, the 21st century, and of all time, with it being named the 44th greatest film since 2000 in a BBC poll of 177 critics in 2016 and the 51st best film of the 21st century in a New York Times poll of over 500 filmmakers in 2025.

+In 2023, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant," making it the ninth film designated in its first year of eligibility, the 49th Best Picture Academy Award winner and the most recently released film to be selected.